HEC Paris Campus Visit – Morning – December HEC Paris Jouy-en-Josas vendredi 15 décembre 2023 Jouy-en-Josas Yvelines

 HEC Paris Campus Visit – Morning – December HEC Paris Jouy-en-Josas

-HEC Paris Campus Visit – Morning – December HEC Paris Jouy-en-Josas Vendredi 15 décembre, 10h00

-HEC Paris Campus Visit – Morning – December Vendredi 15 décembre, 10h00 1
+HEC Paris Campus Visit – Morning – December Vendredi 15 décembre, 10h00 HEC Paris sur inscription

 Discover the sprawling elegance of HEC Paris, home to one of Europe’s largest campuses.
 Within these grounds, a seamless blend of academic pursuits, leisure facilities, and sports amenities awaits, embodying the essence of a world-class institution.